stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S problem collection, Q035 plays several roles:
+Within the BlackHole S problem collection, Q035 plays several roles.

 1. It is the primary node for translating “fundamental limits on quantum parameter estimation” into a structured consistency tension between resources, noise, and error statistics.
-2. It provides a template for how to encode limit statements in other domains (for example computation, thermodynamics, AI probing) using similar resource vs performance structures.
+2. It provides a template for how to encode limit statements in other domains, for example computation, thermodynamics, or AI probing, using similar resource versus performance structures.
 3. It acts as a bridge between theoretical quantum estimation results and practical questions such as:

-   * when can a claimed metrological advantage be trusted,
+   * when a claimed metrological advantage can be trusted,
    * how to interpret “beating the Heisenberg limit” under full resource accounting,
    * how to compare different experimental designs in a unified tension framework.